How to send a rent reminder by text

 Reminding residents about their rent payments shouldn’t be something you do once on the day rent is due and hope that it comes in on time.
 Landlords or property management offices should send a text message to a resident one week before the final due date, and remind them once more two days before the due date.

 When it comes to phrasing your rent reminders, you should be crafting your texts in the same way people craft all text messages – with courteous urgency.
 For example, the ideal rent reminder could look something like this:

 “Hi, Resident Name.
 This is Landlord Name.
 Just wanted to remind you that your rent is due one week from today.
 Please contact us immediately if you are unable to pay by this date.”

 Using software to send rent reminders

 While sending rent reminders through an instant notification system like text messages may be the most effective way to reach residents, there are different methods that allow one to do that.
-Instead of sending these reminders through a personal cellular device, specialized property management software can be used to automatically send these notifcations.
-This software can send instant communications to residents not only on a micro scale for rent reminders; it can also be used to communicate weather alerts, maintenance notices, or announcements to multiple residents simultaneously.
+Instead of sending these reminders through a personal cellular device, specialized property management software can be used to send these notifications.
+This software can enable property managers to send instant communications for a variety of messages, including rent reminders, weather alerts, maintenance notices, or announcements.

 Keeping an open line of communication with your residents is a critical part of multifamily property management.
 Sending your residents text message reminders about rent payments is one of the most effective ways you can keep them in a loop and receive your payments on time, but there are also other ways to communicate effectively with your residents.
 Learn more about how you can streamline your resident communications and, by doing so, improve resident satisfaction and retention.

 Multi-discipline technology for property owners, investors and occupiers.Get a demo

 Riding the Wave of 2022: Preparing for What’s Ahead in 2023